saltudelft/type4py-vscode-ext/README.md

 # Installation
 > **NOTE:** Update VSCode before installing the extension.

 The latest version of the extension can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=saltud.type4py).
+The extension is also compatible with the **web version** of VSCode.

 # Settings
 | Name 	| Description 	| Default 	|